nic-gibson/noslogan/content/posts/florida/index.md

 draft: false
 ---

 We've been on Florida on holiday (vacation?) with Em's dad and his wife.
 We visited the theme parks, they were OK.
-Disney is much more mellow than Universal, there are some great rides at both but Owen and I (the ride fans) like roller coaster rich environments best really.
+Disney is much more mellow than Universal; there are some great rides at both but Owen and I (the ride fans) like roller coaster rich environments best really.

 We also went to the Kennedy Space Center.
 It's been thirty something years since I was last there and I was a bit bemused to find it has become theme parked.